-- Despite an strong urge to urinate, only a small amount of urine is passed
+- Despite a strong urge to urinate, only a small amount of urine is passed

 - Women may feel an uncomfortable pressure above the pubic bone

-The symptoms of UTI may look like other conditions or medical problems.
-Always see a health care provider for a diagnosis.
+The symptoms of a UTI may look like other conditions or medical problems.
+Always see a healthcare provider for a diagnosis.

 How are urinary tract infections diagnosed?

 Your healthcare provider will review your medical history and do a physical exam.
 Other tests may include:

 - Urinalysis.
 Lab testing of urine is done to check for various cells and chemicals, such as red and white blood cells, germs (like bacteria), or a lot of protein.

 - Urine culture.
 Lab is a test to grow potential bacteria found in the urine

 If UTIs become a repeated problem, other tests may be used to see if the urinary tract is normal.
 These tests may include: